Master of Social Work

 • Current resume, including your education, employment, volunteer and community involvement, and any military experience

-• Three professional letters of recommendation that address your potential for success in the program and profession
+• One professional letter of recommendation that addresses your potential for success in the program and profession

 • All official transcripts leading to your bachelor’s degree